mysrcs/hugooooo/content/blog/2022-07-18-Whats-cooking-July-2022.md

 Good morning, SourceHut!
 Today we have 30,815 users, 1,203 of which are joining us for the first time this month &mdash; a big increase!
 To all of our new
 users: welcome!
-To all of our more tentured users: be sure to offer our new friends a warm welcome and do your part to help them learn how to use SourceHut.
+To all of our more tenured users: be sure to offer our new friends a warm welcome and do your part to help them learn how to use SourceHut.

 # GraphQL